Published: September 13, 2019 | Updated: April 22, 2020 | Posted by: Venus Zoleta | Government Services

 The election officer will check your ID to verify your identity, place of residence, and voter’s registration status on the government agency’s database.

 Tip: Present only a valid ID that shows your current address.
 If the address on your ID is in a different location than the city or municipality where you’re applying, the officer will ask for another ID that indicates your updated address.
 If you don’t have one, your application will be denied.

 An additional supporting document is required for certain cases:

-Once your verification is successful, the election officer will give you three copies of the voter’s registration application form that you need to accomplish.
+Once your verification is successful, the election officer will give you three copies of the voter’s registration form that you need to accomplish.

 To save time, you may download and print three copies of the voter’s registration application form on long bond paper (ideally substance 20/70 gsm).
 Fill them out in advance, but put your signature and thumb marks only in front of the election officer during your voter’s registration.

 Tip: Bring your taxpayer identification number or TIN card, as the form asks for your TIN.

 Submit your accomplished voter’s registration application form to the designated officer, who will check it for completeness of the information.